frankfurtmacmoses/frankfurtmacmoses.github.io/bio-informatics/final_project/FINAL_REPORT.md

 ## Abstract

-**Motivation:** Bladder cancer (BLCA) exhibits significant molecular heterogeneity between low-grade and high-grade tumors.
-Understanding the transcriptomic differences between these subtypes is crucial for identifying potential biomarkers and therapeutic targets.
+**Motivation:** Bladder cancer shows considerable variation between low-grade and high-grade tumors at the molecular level.
+We sought to understand these transcriptomic differences to better identify biomarkers and potential therapeutic targets.

-**Results:** We performed comprehensive transcriptomic analysis on TCGA-BLCA dataset comprising 90 samples (50 low-grade, 40 high-grade).
-After filtering lowly expressed genes (removing genes not expressed in ≥10% samples), 15,967 genes were retained for analysis.
-Unsupervised clustering identified 2 optimal clusters with entropy of 0.3902, indicating good separation between tumor grades.
-DESeq2 differential expression analysis revealed 2,146 significantly dysregulated genes (FDR < 0.01, |logFC| > 1), with 1,346 downregulated and 800 upregulated in high-grade tumors.
-Gene ontology enrichment analysis identified 153 pathways related to immune response, cell proliferation, and tissue development.
+**Results:** Our transcriptomic analysis of the TCGA-BLCA dataset included 90 tumor samples—50 low-grade and 40 high-grade.
+We filtered out genes with minimal expression (those not expressed in at least 10% of samples), leaving 15,967 genes for downstream analysis.
+Through unsupervised clustering, we found 2 optimal clusters with an entropy of 0.3902, suggesting reasonable separation between tumor grades.
+Using DESeq2 for differential expression, we identified 2,146 genes showing significant changes (FDR < 0.01, |logFC| > 1), with 1,346 genes downregulated and 800 upregulated in high-grade compared to low-grade tumors.
+Gene ontology enrichment revealed 153 biological process pathways involved in immune response, cell proliferation, and tissue development.

-**Availability:** Data available from TCGA-BLCA project.
-Analysis code available upon request.
+**Availability:** Data from the TCGA-BLCA project.
+Analysis scripts available upon request.

-**Keywords:** Bladder cancer, TCGA-BLCA, Differential expression analysis, DESeq2, Clustering, Gene expression, Transcriptomics
+**Keywords:** Bladder cancer, TCGA-BLCA, Differential expression, DESeq2, Clustering, Transcriptomics

 ---

 ## 1. Introduction

-Bladder cancer (BLCA) is among the most common malignancies worldwide, with significant molecular heterogeneity that impacts prognosis and treatment response.
-The distinction between low-grade and high-grade bladder tumors is clinically critical, as high-grade tumors exhibit more aggressive behavior, higher recurrence rates, and poorer patient outcomes.
-Understanding the molecular mechanisms underlying these differences is essential for developing targeted therapeutic strategies and improving patient stratification.
+Bladder cancer ranks among the most common malignancies globally and shows substantial molecular diversity that affects both prognosis and how patients respond to treatment.
+Distinguishing between low-grade and high-grade bladder tumors matters clinically because high-grade tumors behave more aggressively, recur more frequently, and result in worse outcomes for patients.
+Understanding what drives these differences at the molecular level could help us develop better targeted therapies and improve how we classify patients for treatment.

-The Cancer Genome Atlas (TCGA) project has generated comprehensive multi-omic datasets, including RNA-seq data, that enable systematic investigation of gene expression differences across cancer subtypes.
-In this study, we perform integrative transcriptomic analysis of TCGA-BLCA samples to: (1) characterize the global gene expression landscape through dimensionality reduction and unsupervised clustering, (2) identify differentially expressed genes (DEGs) between low-grade and high-grade tumors using rigorous statistical methods, and (3) interpret the biological significance of DEGs through gene ontology enrichment analysis.
+The Cancer Genome Atlas (TCGA) project has provided extensive multi-omic datasets, including RNA sequencing data, which allow us to systematically examine gene expression patterns across different cancer types.
+For this study, we analyzed TCGA-BLCA samples with three main goals: first, to characterize the overall gene expression patterns using dimensionality reduction and unsupervised clustering; second, to identify genes that are differentially expressed between low-grade and high-grade tumors using robust statistical approaches; and third, to understand the biological meaning of these gene expression changes through pathway enrichment analysis.

-Our analysis employs established bioinformatics methods including CPM normalization for gene expression, PCA for dimensionality reduction, K-means clustering with silhouette analysis for optimal cluster identification, DESeq2 for differential expression with proper RNA-seq count modeling, and gene set enrichment analysis for pathway interpretation.
-This comprehensive approach provides insights into the molecular distinctions between bladder cancer subtypes and identifies potential biomarkers and therapeutic targets.
+We used several standard bioinformatics approaches: CPM normalization to adjust for differences in sequencing depth, principal component analysis (PCA) to reduce data complexity, K-means clustering combined with silhouette analysis to find natural groupings in the data, DESeq2 to properly model count-based differential expression, and gene ontology enrichment to interpret biological pathways.
+Together, these methods help reveal the molecular features that distinguish bladder cancer subtypes and point to potential biomarkers and therapeutic targets.

 ---